|Pilot George A. Campagna, O-758152 (KIA, BR)

 Crashed October 1, 1944

-Built by Douglas.
-Assigned to the 3rd Bombardment Group, 13th Bombardment Squadron.
+Assigned to the 5th Air Force, 3rd Bombardment Group, 13th Bombardment Squadron.
 No known nose art or nickname.
-Flew combat missions in New Guinea.
+This A-20 flew combat missions over New Guinea.

 Afterwards, assigned to the 8th Service Group, 360th Service Squadron part of the FEAF - CRTC School (Far East Air Force - Combat Replacement Training Center) based at Nadzab Airfield.
 A red stripe was painted on the top of the tail and "CRTC" on the side of the nose.